 The first release of the Siteimprove GDPR module includes the following features:

-Personal data inventory: An inventory of pages that contain personal data, i.e. email addresses, phone numbers, names, and personal ID numbers (e.g. Social Security numbers) for the sites we crawl.
+Personal data inventory: An inventory of pages that contain personal data, i.e. email addresses, phone numbers, and names for the sites we crawl.

 It is also possible to prioritize the auditing of website pages.
 This is determined by the number of different types of personal data present, and whether a page has been viewed by visitors.